getcarina/getcarina.com/_tutorials/connect-docker-containers-ambassador-pattern.md

     This is the _target ambassador_ and it is responsible for forwarding messages to the source ambassador.
-The target ambassador is provided an environment variable, `HELLOAPP_PORT_5000_TCP`, containing the connection information to the source ambassador and it exposes the same port number published by the source container.
+The target ambassador is provided an environment variable, `HELLOAPP_PORT_5000_TCP`, containing the connection information to the source ambassador, and it exposes the same port number published by the source container.

-    **Note**: It is not required to use the same name for the source and target ambassadors.
+    **Note**: You do not have to use the same name for the source and target ambassadors.

-8. Create a container named `web`.
+8. Run a container named `web`.

     ```bash
     docker run --detach --name web \